 We recommend you take a three-pronged approach when targeting keywords based on difficulty.
 Break your keyword targets down by difficulty — high, medium, and low.
 From there, build ad copy and landing page assets that satisfy the intent of the keyword.
 We did exactly that for WindRiver, leading to solid performance growth.

-How to find the best keywords to increase your ranking potential (Expert tips)
+Expert tips to find the best keywords and increase your ranking potential

 The best way to achieve this is to prioritize: